-1. Check the appropriate box:
+Check the appropriate box: Preliminary Information Statement Definitive Information Statement

-- Preliminary Information Statement - Definitive Information Statement - 2.
-Name of Registrant as specified in its charter FAR EASTERN UNIVERSITY, INC. - 3.
-Province, country or other jurisdiction of incorporation or organization Philippines - 4.
-SEC Identification Number PW538 - 5.
-BIR Tax Identification Code 000225442 - Address of principal office Nicanor Reyes Street, Sampaloc, Manila Postal Code 1015 - 7.
-Registrant's telephone number, including area code 02-8735-8686 - 8.
-Date, time and place of the meeting of security holders

-October 16, 2021; 3:00PM; To be conducted virtually via Zoom meeting.
-Reference: https://www.feu.edu.ph/asm2021
+Definitive Information Statement Name of Registrant as exception in its charter.

+2. Name of Registrant as specified in its charter

+FAR EASTERN UNIVERSITY, INC.

+3. Province, country or other jurisdiction of incorporation or organization

+Philippines

+4. SEC Identification Number

+PW538

+5. BIR Tax Identification Code

+000225442

+6. Address of principal office

+Nicanor Reyes Street, Sampaloc, Manila Postal Code 1015

+7. Registrant's telephone number, including area code

+02-8735-8686

+8. Date, time and place of the meeting of security holders

+16 October 2021, 3:00 PM, Online via Zoom https://us06web.zoom.us/j/82162450142?

-- 9. Approximate date on which the Information Statement is first to be sent or given to security holders Sep 24, 2021 - 10.
-In case of Proxy Solicitations:
+9. Approximate date on which the Information Statement is first to be sent or given to security holders

+Sep 27, 2021

+10. In case of Proxy Solicitations: